MiguelYax/random-verb/README.md

 # Random Verb

-Random verb with past and past participe.
+Random verb with past and past participle.

 I am an english learner, but I want an easy way to memorize verbs without write on a phisical notebook, for that reason I will be use and this repository.